Training the future… USING THE PAST!

 Our Culture

-We want to have all types of students and business partners involved in this project.
-We want to encourage all to not only have fun but to learn and excell in their learning.
-The RAT ROD project is a voluntary endeavor so they must come in with a great attitude and desire to learn.
+We aim to involve a diverse range of students and business partners in this project.
+Our goal is to create an environment where participants not only have fun but also grow and excel in their learning.
+Because the RAT ROD project is a voluntary initiative, participants are expected to bring a positive attitude and a genuine desire to learn.

 Our Community